-4. Arranger Clips and the Browser Panel
+5. Arranger Clips

 Clips are the heart of any music that you will create in Bitwig Studio.
 Since they are the smallest unit we will work with for arranging tasks, clips can be thought of as our musical atoms.
 Put a different way, a clip is the smallest musical idea that you might consider looping.